 If Not PERS

-• If no answer or confirmed by the person, contact the Authorities.
+- If no answer or confirmed by the person, dispatch the Authorities.

 Panic/Holdup/Duress